pulseflow/petal/packages/eslint-config/README.md

 #### `command`

-the plugin by [`eslint-plugin-command`](https://github.com/antfu/eslint-plugin-command) allows you to add on-demand micro codemods that trigger on specific comment commands:
+the plugin [`eslint-plugin-command`] allows you to add on-demand micro codemods that trigger on specific comment commands:

 - `/// to-function` - converts an arrow function to a normal function
 - `/// to-arrow` - converts a normal function to an arrow function